 In a second I heard a thud and I was free falling.

-– Bio chamber base detaching complete.
-Life support section is at critical condition.
+– Bio chamber base detaching, complete.
+Life support section is a critical condition.
 U.S.S.
 Hermes beacon activated.
-Hailing all Planetary channels. – voice kept steady volume as I banged my capsule heart beating in my throat.
+Hailing all Planetary channels. – the voice kept the steady volume as I banged my capsule heart beating in my throat.

-I felt weightless, hot and terrified because I didn’t knew what was happening.
+I felt weightless, hot and terrified because I didn’t know what was happening.

 As soon as I got to the rally point wounded awaited for me.
 I took out my field kit and started patching up crying soldiers.
 The platoon was shaken out of mind.
 Four of them laughed hysterically, few were experiencing shock trauma for staring at death for too long, others fought those that were uncontrollably violent and eager to fight.
-I had to yell at the seizing patients, restrain them with self tying bonds, check for their pupils reactions, stick patches with medicine that are skin absorbed and pray in will work.
+I had to yell at the seizing patients, restrain them with self-tying bonds, check for their pupil’s reactions, stick patches with medicine that are skin absorbed and pray it will work.

 – What do you mean, connections are lost? – senior Captain asked the officer that breathed like a dog, held himself for the knees and moved sweat dripping hair.

-– They jumped us Sir.
+– They jumped us, Sir.
 Nobody expected them this close to the lonesome quadrant.
-WE were suppose to travel for years, but they intercepted the hailing wire and came here. – the officer spoke in pauses, while the sky above us rained smokey parts of what was our ship, carving lines on the blue field that was slowly turning dark as night was upon us.
+WE were supposed to travel for years, but they intercepted the hailing wire and came here. – the officer spoke in pauses, while the sky above us rained smokey parts of what was our ship, carving lines on the blue field that was slowly turning dark as night was upon us.

 – So this was just a raider party.
-We are safe? – Captain frowned at the boy that whipped his head about.
+We are safe? – The captain frowned at the boy that whipped his head about.

 – It’s not a raiding party!
 It’s a whole planetary force!
-It’s not hundreds of them, it’s millions upon million of their Superfighters! – the white of his teeth was really white in contrast to the muddy face of the officer and the nightmare thoughts of a Captain that realised we are doomed if he doesn’t make a right call.
+It’s not hundreds of them, it’s millions upon millions of their Superfighters! – the white of his teeth was really white in contrast to the muddy face of the officer and the nightmare thoughts of a Captain that realized we are doomed if he doesn’t make a right call.

 Scouts returned bringing news about the secure location near the cave with an easy access to the water, so senior Captain waved for move out and we went there.
 Nervous soldiers lead the column to the entrance, throwing their eyes over shoulders while carrying the wounded on the stretchers.